This is the second post in our series, What HBS is Looking For.

 • Do you help your teammates understand and use analytic approaches and thinking?

-• Perhaps most important, do you use language effectively as an analytic tool, e.g., when the team is facing a muddle, are you the one who can verbally separate the threads, clarify them, and guide the team to understand their relative weight and importance?
+• Do you use language effectively as an analytic tool, e.g., when the team is facing a muddle, are you the one who can verbally separate the threads, clarify them, and guide the team to understand their relative weight and importance?

 As the HBS website indicates, for HBS, analytical aptitude is not a solitary feast (regardless of how hearty the analytic appetite).
-You’ve got to bring your analytical chops to the table, i.e., to classroom debates and case studies, projects, etc. Therefore, you must be able not only to read and play the analytic score – but also to improvise, on the spot and with other virtuosos.
+You’ve got to bring your analytical chops to the table, i.e., to classroom debates and case studies, projects, etc. Therefore, to use a music analogy, you must be able not only to read and play the analytic score, but also to improvise, on the spot and with other virtuosos.

-The adcom will grasp your analytic aptitude from your transcript(s), test score, and resume.
-But if you feel these elements don’t properly show this dimension, use other parts of the application (essay, short answers, additional info, recommendations) to amplify it.
+The adcom will grasp your analytical aptitude from your transcript(s), test score(s), and resume.
+But if you feel these elements don’t adequately show this dimension, use other parts of the application (essay, short answers, additional info, recommendations) to amplify it.

 As for showing analytical appetite:

-• In your essay(s) use a story or two that demonstrates analytical appetite.
+- In your essay, use a story or two that demonstrates analytical appetite.

-And be assured, it won’t hurt to let other programs you apply to appreciate your analytic aptitude and appetite!
+And don’t worry – it won’t hurt to let other programs you apply to appreciate your analytical aptitude and appetite!